fsr-de/docs/rules_of_procedure.md

 2. Present: All members of the Student Representative Group who are physically present during the meeting or who take part via telephone or by other means of communication, in particular via internet or video telephony, are deemed to be present.

+## § 6 Meetings

+(1) During the instructional period of the semester a meeting shall take place once every week as stated in the Statutes of the Digital Engineering Student Body.
+In the time between instructional periods a meeting shall take place at least once every three weeks.

+(2) The chairpersons shall invite all interested members of the student body to the meetings via a publicly available email distribution list.

-## § 6 Chairing the Meeting
+## § 7 Chairing the Meeting

 (1) During every meeting a physically present member is required to chair the meeting.

-(2) The chairing person is responsible for convening the meeting, managing the agenda, and determining the minute-taking duties.
+(2) The chairing person is responsible for determining the minute-taking duties, managing the agenda and an orderly course of the meeting.

-(3) Generally, the meeting shall be led by the chairperson or the deputy chairperson.
-They are however free, by unanimous consent, to transfer the leadership of the meeting in question to another member.
+(3) Generally, the meetings shall be chaired by the chairpersons.
+They are however free, by unanimous consent, to transfer the task of chairing the meeting in question to another member.
 This decision is considered valid upon communication to the entire Student Representative Group.

-## § 7 Resolutions
+## § 8 Resolutions

 (1) The Student Representative Group is authorized to pass a resolution if at least half of its members are present, with at least two members being physically present.